-3 dead in police firing in Guwahati amid protests over citizenship bill
+2 dead in police firing in Guwahati amid protests over citizenship bill

-Guwahati, Dec 12: At least three persons were killed and several others injured in police firing in Assam's Guwahati amid a raging agitation against the Citizenship (Amendment) Bill on Thursday.
+Guwahati, Dec 12: At least two persons were killed and several others injured in police firing in Assam's Guwahati amid a raging agitation against the Citizenship (Amendment) Bill on Thursday.

 An official of the Gauhati Medical College and Hospital told PTI that one person was "brought dead" and another succumbed to injuries while undergoing treatment.
 The official, however, could not give their names, saying that "they were brought unidentified".